neao002/neao002/README.md

 ## I'm a Husband, Traveler, Father, Developer, Professional Cook and Manager In Hospitality!

-- 🌱 Working as a Support Engineer on zap
+- 🌱 Working as a Support Engineer in Zapp
 - 👯 I’m looking to collaborate with other content creators
 - ⚡ I love to train, play videogames, pingpong and enjoy my Family and cats